Saket-Kr/ML-Prep/Unsupervised Learning/Clustering/K-Means/README.md

 K-Means is an unsupervised ML algorithm.
 K-means generally uses on Euclidean Distance which computes the root of square difference between co-ordinates of pair of objects.
+We don’t use manhattan distance because it calculates distance horizontally or vertically only.
+It has dimension restrictions.
+On the other hand, euclidean metric can be used in any space to calculate distance.
+Since, the data points can be present in any dimension, euclidean distance is a more viable option.
 It is given by <img src="https://render.githubusercontent.com/render/math?math=\sqrt\sum_{k=1}^m%20(X_i_k%20-X_j_k)^2">.
 Other types of distance that can be used are:
 - Manhattan Distance - It computes the absolute differences between coordinates of pair of objects, given by